endymion/BeachAnalytics/site/_posts/2020-05-07-south-florida-covid19-outlook.html.md

   </div>
   <div class="headline">
     <div class="meta">
-      Has loosening social distancing caused the spread to increase?
-Or is that ~3% increase on May 10 just an anomaly?
-It looks like it might have been a blip from data processing delays.
-Time will tell.
+      Has <a href="/2020/05/16/south-florida-gives-up-on-social-distancing.html">loosening social distancing</a> caused the spread to increase?
     </div>
   </div>
 </div>